 In the past, Prowl H2O was only labeled on dormant bermudagrass.
 It now can be used on cool-season forage grasses with or without alfalfa (not clovers).
 It is labeled for grasses grown for forage, green chop, silage, hay production, and/or grown in pastures for livestock grazing.
 It is also labeled in warm-season grasses however, both warm and cool-season grasses must be established (6 or more tillers).
-The rate is 1.1 – 4.2 quarts per acre however, a split application of 2.1 quarts and 2.1 quarts later how shown to be effective.
+The rate is 1.1 – 4.2 quarts per acre however, a split application of 2.1 quarts has shown to be effective.
 It may be tank-mixed with other forage herbicides.
 Refer to the label for tank-mix partners.
 Prowl H2O may be applied in the fall, spring, or in-season between cuttings.

 There are no grazing restrictions with Prowl H2O.
 Plant back restrictions to grasses are 10 months so, overseeding immediately is not an option.